 - Some bugs found can’t be identified on real devices

-LambdaTest is a cloud-based platform for cross-browser compatibility testing of your web app or website.
+LambdaTest is one of the cloud-based browser compatibility testing tools for your web app or website.
 It allows you to perform live interactive testing in real browser environments or even run automated Selenium scripts on LambdaTest’s scalable cloud grid.

 This tool is commercially available starting at $15 per month for only browser testing.
 Web and mobile testing starts at $99 per month.
 LambdaTest also offers a free version with limited functionality.